Wound Care Near Me

 If you have any wound dressings or bandages, the staff will first remove them.
 The wound will be photographed and measured to later evaluate progress.
 We will then gently clean the area and apply a sterile gel to the wound.
 The treatment will begin by delicately placing the dermaPACE applicator on the surface of the wound.
 You will notice an audible “popping” sound coming from the device for the duration of the treatment.
 In most cases, you will require only a few treatments that last less than 15 minutes.
 This, of course, will depend on the location of the wound, the wound’s size, your overall health and other factors.
 After the treatment is completed, you will want to rebandage your wound.
 Your healthcare provider will give you instructions on aftercare.
-Healing and recovery time both improve when you become an active participant in your wound care.
+Healing and recovery time both improve when you become an active participant in your wound care near me.

 Are There Side Effects or Complications of ESWT for woundcare?

 They associate minimal risks with using the dermaPACE.
 It can cause redness, slight bruising or a sensation of tingling and numbness in some cases.
 These side effects are generally short lived and go away on their own.
 There may be in brief increase to the amount of pain that is felt right after the treatment.
 Again, this will go away shortly.

 Want More Information about Advanced Wound Care Near Me?

 If you have questions or concerns about the dermaPACE procedure, take the time to talk to your healthcare provider.
 He or she can tell you if dermaPACE procedures can help with your healing.
 Our staff has been professionally trained and have extensive, first-hand experience in using dermaPACE.